MarkusJx/autobet/README.md

 After starting, the script will automatically bet, refresh the screens and earn about 300k - 500k per hour.
 Fully AFK.
 Please don't move your mouse.
 Be aware that Rockstar games might ban you and will ban you after making a lot of money (about 10 - 20 mil) for a week from betting.

+BTW, this script does **not** use any glitches or inject code into the game.
+Just plain taking-over-your-mouse-action.

 ## Download

 Pick the newest version under the [Releases](https://github.com/MarkusJx/GTA-Online-Autobet/releases) section.